Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** A typical quality or feature of something.
 **Sentence:** A characteristic of successful farms is efficient water management.
 **Conversation:**
-A – What makes your farm stand out?
+A – What makes your farm stand out
 B – One characteristic is our focus on sustainable practices.

 ---